Advantages of Whole Life Insurance You’re Not Supposed to Know

 Advantage #6: Privacy from Creditors and Lawsuits

 Privacy is another leverage point that whole life insurance offers.
+It provides a level of financial discretion that’s hard to match elsewhere.
 There’s no public interface to look up who has it and how much they have.

-While this advantage is state-specific, many states have some to full protection from creditors and lawsuits.
+While this advantage is state-specific, whole life asset protection is available in many states, with either partial or full protection from creditors and lawsuits.
 That means that if you’re late on your mortgage, they can’t garnish your whole life insurance.

 You’d need to talk with your advisor to see exactly how that applies to you.